-We are committed to growing both our scale within the return to work solutions industry and expanding our services for our clients where this adds value.
-We will continue our organic growth strategy and also look at acquisitions where they meet our criteria to accelerate growth, grow scale and build Konekt shareholder value.
-We have a disciplined approach to acquisitions and reviewed a number of opportunities in 2014-15.
-We will continue to actively review acquisition opportunities in 2015-16.
+We are committed to growing both our scale within the return to work solutions industry and expanding our services for our clients where this adds value, whilst continuing to pursue further productivity enhancements and our cost disciplines.

+We will continue our organic growth strategy and also continue to look at acquisitions in FY17 where they meet our criteria to accelerate growth, grow scale and build Konekt's shareholder value.
+There has been activity from major national and international companies for competitors during the year and we believe smaller market participants will face continued pressure on their market position.